anders130/modulix/README.md

 # modulix

-A library for creating modularized nixos configurations.
+A library for creating modularized nixos configurations, built upon [haumea](https://github.com/nix-community/haumea).

 Please have a look at [lib](./lib) for more information about the library functions.